khromov/minipin/README.md

 * Supporting large amounts of users (eg. 50 000 concurrent users)
 * Supporting more than one running instance of MiniPin (ie. clustering)
 * Supporting WebSocket

+### Misc

+There is a full copy of Pushpin available via Docker if you run `docker-compose up`.
+This is provided for testing purposes to compare the implementations.